History of Banbury: 1835–1912

 The first two railways to reach Banbury opened in 1850.
 Firstly the Buckinghamshire Railway opened the Banbury to Verney Junction Branch Line from Bletchley on the London and North Western Railway via Buckingham and Brackley to a terminus at Merton Street.
 Within months the Oxford and Rugby Railway from Oxford on the Great Western Railway via the Cherwell Valley opened a station at Bridge Street.
 The GWR extended the Oxford and Rugby Railway northwards in 1852.
 In 1900 the Great Central Railway opened a branch line to Banbury from Culworth Junction on its main line.

 Upper and Lower Cherwell Streets and Windsor Street had also been built before 1851 as the town first began to grow.
-Neithrop expanded further between 1850 and 1881, with new housing providing for the Municipal Borough of Banbury's planned slum clearance from 'Waterloo' in Grimsbury and to deal with the then growing population and for the expanding population.
+Neithrop expanded further between 1850 and 1881, with new housing providing for the borough council's planned slum clearance from 'Waterloo' in Grimsbury and to deal with the then growing population and for the expanding population.
 This was followed by the building between Windsor Street and Broad Street so that by 1881 there were some 350 then modern houses in the whole area.
 The street known as Back Lane began converted into Castle Street West, as Castle Street East was created as part of a slum clearance from central Banbury in 1852.

-A Quaker Pastor was one of the leading figures in Banbury and set up its first two water treatment works in the 1860s.
+A Quaker pastor was one of the leading figures in Banbury and set up its first two water treatment works in the 1860s.

 In the early 1870s the east side of Regents Place was developed by a William Wilkins between 1852 and 1871.

-A large demonstration occurred in Banbury in July 1875 against the Vaccination Act of 1874.
+A large demonstration occurred in Banbury in July 1875 against the Vaccination Act 1874.
 The demonstration was held to celebrate the release from Northampton Gaol of a man who had been imprisoned for 14 days after refusing to allow his child to be vaccinated.
 Musical bands and crowds met him at Banbury railway station, and he was presented with a purse of gold.